ShadowBlip/InputPlumber/README.md

 ## About

-InputPlumber is an open source input control system for Linux.
-It can be used to combine any number of input devices and translate their input to multiple virtual device formats.
+InputPlumber is an open source input routing and control daemon for Linux.
+It can be used to combine any number of input devices (like gamepads, mice, and keyboards) and translate their input to a variety of virtual device formats.

+Features

+[x] Combine multiple input devices
+[x] Emulate mouse, keyboard, and gamepad inputs
+[x] Intercept and route input over DBus for overlay interface control [ ] Input mapping profiles to translate source input into the desired target input [ ] Route input over the network

 ## Install